DefinitelyNotAnAlien/socketIO-client-2.0.3/README.rst

 ===============
 Here is a `socket.io <http://socket.io>`_ client library for Python.
 You can use it to write test code for your socket.io server.

-This is a forked version to implement the Socket.io 2.x changes.
+This forked version includes a hack to facilitate a pure websocket connection to a SocketIO server.
 You can find the original `here <https://github.com/invisibleroads/socketIO-client>`_.

 Installation